Supporting imagery

 Combating fake consoles

-Neither SNK nor game studios favoured running on bootlegged hardware (whether it’s a Neo Geo clone or a bootleg cartridge).
-Hence, many games bundled routines that fiddle with very particular areas of the motherboard (i.e. status flags, the real-time clock, the Watchdog, etc.) in an attempt to spot any defects from clone boards [32].
+Neither SNK nor game studios favoured running on bootleg hardware (whether it was a Neo Geo clone or a bootleg cartridge).
+Hence, many games bundled routines that fiddled with very particular areas of the motherboard (e.g., status flags, the real-time clock, the Watchdog, etc.) in an attempt to spot any defects in clone boards [32].
 Whenever any of these checks failed, the game would display a warning message and refuse to proceed.

 Fighting fake cartridges

-Considering cartridges housed an exceptional amount of integrated circuits, games implemented creative measures to combat piracy.
+Considering cartridges housed an exceptional number of integrated circuits, games implemented creative measures to combat piracy.

-Additionally, games like Fatal Fury 2 also fiddle with its companion ‘PRO-CT0’ chip (a multiplexer for the CHA Board) to make sure the program is residing in an official cartridge [34].
-Otherwise, it assumes it’s been cloned, triggering many anti-piracy unpleasantries (such as making the opponent invincible).
+Additionally, games like Fatal Fury 2 also interact with their companion ‘PRO-CT0’ chip (a multiplexer for the CHA Board) to ensure the program is residing in an official cartridge [34].
+Otherwise, it assumes it has been cloned, triggering many anti-piracy unpleasantries (such as making the opponent invincible).

-Later on, newer entries also stored encrypted data in C ROM, designed to be seamlessly decrypted by the ‘NEO-CMC’ (found on the CHA Board) [35].
+Later on, newer entries also stored encrypted data in the C ROM, designed to be seamlessly decrypted by the ‘NEO-CMC’ (found on the CHA Board) [35].
 This chip contained a set of unusual XOR functions to deobfuscate the graphics data before it reached the VDC [36].
-The NEO-CMC also works as a multiplexer for tile data inside the C ROMs, allowing manufacturers to omit the inclusion of S ROM chips altogether.
+The NEO-CMC also acts as a multiplexer for tile data within the C ROMs, allowing manufacturers to omit the inclusion of S ROM chips altogether.

-For extreme measures, games like ‘Metal Slug X’ bundled specialised ICs in their PROG board that complicated things further [37].
-This reminds me of Nintendo’s CIC system, which required constant game-chip communication (albeit significantly distinct in terms of goals and architecture).
+For more extreme measures, games like ‘Metal Slug X’ bundled specialised ICs in their PROG board, which complicated matters further [37].
+This is reminiscent of Nintendo’s CIC system, which required constant game-chip communication (albeit significantly distinct in terms of goals and architecture).

-All in all, this tells you that the anti-piracy battle was just another cat-and-mouse game.
-However, in this case, SNK was trying to get both home and arcade owners away from cheaper knock-offs.
+All in all, this shows that the anti-piracy battle was just another cat-and-mouse game.
+However, in this case, SNK was trying to steer both home and arcade owners away from cheaper knock-offs.

 Post-market utilities

-Once the lifecycle of this console reached an end, a new phase emerged: Homebrew (running homemade software and/or hardware).
-At the time of this writing (June 2024), the most common practices are hardware modifications, firmware replacement and Flashcarts.
+Once the lifecycle of this console had reached an end, a new phase emerged: Homebrew (running homemade software and/or hardware).
+At the time of writing (June 2024), the most common practices are hardware modifications, firmware replacement and flashcarts.

 Thanks to its enthusiastic community, there are many online resources available that teach how to correct and/or modify MVS and AES hardware.
-These include converting MVS models to work outside cabinets (the so-called consolisation) while others focus on tackling deficiencies in particular models.
+These include converting MVS models to work outside cabinets (the so-called consolisation), while others focus on addressing deficiencies in particular models.
 For instance, the AES model I own had its video encoder bypassed, improving the quality of the RGB output.

 On the firmware side, there have been developments like the ‘UNIVERSE BIOS’/UniBIOS.
 This is the equivalent of a custom firmware made to replace the original System ROM.
-Behind the scenes, the UniBIOS is made of an MVS’ System ROM modified to provide the additional abilities [38]:
+Behind the scenes, the UniBIOS is made of an MVS System ROM modified to provide the following additional abilities [38]:

-- Swap between ‘MVS’ and ‘AES’ mode.
-This is very useful for AES systems as games have a hardcoded number of coins/lives, and switching to MVS mode enables to increase this amount arbitrarily.
+- Switch between ‘MVS’ and ‘AES’ mode.
+This is very useful for AES systems, as games have a hardcoded number of coins/lives, and switching to MVS mode enables to increase this amount arbitrarily.

 - Change the region.
 Some games are censored depending on the region they run on.